sunilkmaurya/DualNetGNN/README.md

 Datasets and parts of preprocessing code were taken from [Geom-GCN](https://github.com/graphdml-uiuc-jlu/geom-gcn) and [GCNII](https://github.com/chennnM/GCNII) repositories.
 We thank the authors of these papers for sharing their code.

+**Implementation for large graph datasets**

+Implementation of our model for large graph datasets from LINKX paper are available at [this](https://github.com/sunilkmaurya/DualNetGNN_large) repository.